Ghost---Shadow/digest/Computer Vision/AbstractVisualReasoning/readme.md

 ### What I still do not understand?

-1. How is undergraduate level human performance on the dataset only `44.17%`?
+EMPTY

 ### Ideas to pursue

-1. Increase the image size to `128x128` everybody is using this.
+1. Increase the image size to `128x128` in my paper.